 For people who have the money to buy a property—but don’t have a formal retirement income—a property purchase can be the easiest ticket to a foreign residency.

-Here are five good options for gaining residency through property purchase.
+Here are five good options for gaining residency through

 To become a resident of Colombia, you have three options available by means of a property purchase.